berivanyavuz/Cyclist_Bike_Share_Case_Study/README.md

   ## [PROCESS](https://github.com/berivanyavuz/Cyclist_Bike_Share_Case_Study/blob/main/PROCESS.md)

-     -The tools that I choose for this project is BigQuery and Tableau.
+     - The tools that I choose for this project is BigQuery and Tableau.
 Because the data big for Excel or Spreadsheet.

-     -For being sure about data integrity we will chek:
+     - For being sure about data integrity we will chek:

         - Nulls
         - Duplicates